pydanny/dj-libcloud/README.rst

 .. image:: https://badge.fury.io/py/dj-libcloud.png
     :target: https://badge.fury.io/py/dj-libcloud

-Adds easy python 3 support for Django for management of static assests (JavaScript, CSS, images, and user uploaded content.
+Adds easy python 3 support to Django for management of static assests (JavaScript, CSS, images, and user uploaded content.

 WARNING: This project is in an ALPHA state.
 The only testing done so far is me running `collectstatic` from my local machine and a Heroku app.
 That works for me, but please don't count on it working for you.
 Yet.